GDDevTools/devtools-protocol/GDP_Domains_Reference.md

 ## Methods

+### DOM.`click`
+Try sending a click to the node without actually clicking.
+Only works for `button` nodes.

+First it tries to cast the node to `CCMenuItem` and clicks it.
+If it isn't then it will send a `DispatchEvent("puppeteer/nodeClicked")` event to the game so nodes implmenting that can handle as it needs.

+If you want real click events then you can use [Input.`dispatchMouseEvent`](#inputdispatchmouseevent) instead.

 ### DOM.`describeNode`
 Describes node given its id, does not require domain to be enabled.
 Does not start tracking any objects, can be used for automation.